 I met Mary almost 17 years ago when she was the founder of ThirdAge, an online community for baby boomers.
 CBS was one of its investors and media partners.
 I was part of the team that managed its relationship with CBS.

-I have always admired Mary for her ability to spot trends everyone else seemed to be overlooking, combined with her ability to bring the right group of people together to turn trends into opportunities.
-It’s a very special gift.
+I have always admired Mary for her ability as a trend spotter, noticing what everyone else seemed to be overlooking.
+Combined with her ability to bring the right group of people together to turn trends into opportunities, it’s a very special gift.